eslint/eslint/docs/rules/no-restricted-imports.md

 This rule allows you to specify imports that you don't want to use in your application.

+It applies to static imports only, not dynamic ones.

 ## Options

 The syntax to specify restricted imports looks like this: